pauldzitse/ab-modeling/README.md

 ### Project title: ab-test modeling

-A/B test run by an e-commerce websitel.
+A/B test run by an e-commerce website.

 ### Project description